m-triagni/mern_01_user_authentication/README.md

 - User login & logout.
 - User forget & reset password.

+For email authentication and reset password, I use JWT token to encrypt data and expiration.
+For email authentication, I use SNS from AWS.

 # Quick Start

 ## 1. Make sure you have AWS account and for non production environment, register email from and email to :